Subaru Sambar: Sixth generation (1999–2012)

-The sixth generation was available for purchase in February 1999.
+The sixth generation was released in February 1999.
 It was redesigned as from 1998, kei class vehicle size regulations allowed for an increase in body size.
 The 4WD Dias is now only offered with a 3-speed automatic transmission, with the supercharger optioned engine power output increased to 58 PS.
 Carburetors are no longer used on the Subaru EN engine for the entire product line, and the EF engine was no longer manufactured.
 Initially, the naturally aspirated models received single-point fuel injection (EGi); this was replaced with a multi-point system in August 2001.
 Power increased accordingly, up from 46 to 48 PS.

+A passenger car version of the Sambar Dias called the Dias Wagon was released.

 To address safety concerns with side impact resistance, on 1 October 1998 the width restriction for kei vehicles was increased to 1480 mm and the sixth generation Sambar was widened accordingly.
 The Sambar was facelifted in September 2002, November 2005, and again in September 2009.

-July 18, 2008, items that were included were dual front passenger airbags, power sliding rear doors, power windows, and leather interior on upper trim level models.
+On 18 July 2008, items that were included were dual front passenger airbags, power sliding rear doors, power windows, and leather interior on upper trim level models.